timblake78/nsw-health-itoc/pages/_includes/guidance.md

 * Medication lists should be sent as a Bundle with type="message".
 * All resources should be included directly as root level entries in the bundle, with appropriate id references between resources.
 Where URL locators are not available, uuids should be used.
-* The medication list bundle must contain a single [nswhealthitocmessageheader](StructureDefinition-nswhealthitocmessageheader.html) resource as its first entry.
+* The medication list bundle must contain a single [NSWHealthiTOCMessageHeader](StructureDefinition-nswhealthitocmessageheader.html) resource as its first entry.
-* The [nswhealthitocmessageheader](StructureDefinition-nswhealthitocmessageheader.html) resource should have a fixed event code of "medication-list".
+* The [NSWHealthiTOCMessageHeader](StructureDefinition-nswhealthitocmessageheader.html) resource should have a fixed event code of "medication-list".
-* The medication list bundle must contain a single [nswhealthitocpatient](StructureDefinition-nswhealthitocpatient.html) resource.
+* The medication list bundle must contain a single [NSWHealthiTOCPatient](StructureDefinition-nswhealthitocpatient.html) resource.
 * The medication list bundle must contain a single List resource which provides an order for the MedicationStatements in the bundle.
 Target systems may process this List if they are capable of doing so.
-* The medication list bundle must provide zero or more [nswhealthitocmedicationstatement](StructureDefinition-nswhealthitocmedicationstatement.html) resources.
+* The medication list bundle must provide zero or more [NSWHealthiTOCMedicationStatement](StructureDefinition-nswhealthitocmedicationstatement.html) resources.
 <br/><br/>

 ## Medication History

+The medication list bundle can be retrieved using the [$medhistory-lookup](StructureDefinition-medhistory-lookup.html) operation.
+<br/><br/>

 The following diagram shows the logical model for Medication History: